Financial Conduct Authority: Financial Regulators Complaints Commissioner

+WealthTek case

+In April 2023, the FCA took action against WealthTek Limited Liability Partnership, a wealth management firm, due to serious regulatory and operational issues.
+The FCA ordered WealthTek to cease operations and appointed Joint Special Administrators from BDO LLP.
+The regulator identified potential regulatory breaches concerning client money and custody assets, as well as potential criminal offences of fraud and money laundering.
+The FCA's investigation revealed a potential shortfall of £81.4 million in client assets and money associated with WealthTek.
+As part of its actions, the FCA obtained a worldwide order to freeze assets belonging to John Dance, WealthTek's principal partner, up to the value of £40 million.
+In December 2024, the FCA charged Dance with multiple offences related to WealthTek, including fraud, money laundering, and making false representations about the firm's regulatory permissions.
+The charges allege that Dance misappropriated approximately £64 million of client funds between January 2020 and April 2023.

 Leadership

 Chief executive

 In February 2011, it was confirmed that the new head of the FCA would be Martin Wheatley, formerly chairman of Hong Kong's Securities and Futures Commission.
 However, Wheatley's appointment was not put in front of the Treasury Select Committee for a pre-appointment hearing.
 Instead, the Government stated it would put Wheatley and future chief executives forward for a pre-commencement hearing, i.e. after they had been formally appointed but before they began the role.

-In July 2015, Wheatley resigned his post at the FCA following a vote of no confidence by George Osborne.
+In July 2015, Wheatley resigned his post after he was criticised by the chancellor, George Osborne.
 In September 2015, Tracey McDermott took over from Wheatley as acting chief executive.

-Andrew Bailey was appointed chief executive on 26 January 2016.
-After Bailey moved to become the Governor of the Bank of England, it was announced that Christopher Woolard would become the Interim Chief Executive.
+Andrew Bailey was appointed chief executive in January 2016.
+After Bailey became Governor of the Bank of England, it was announced that Christopher Woolard would be the interim chief executive.
 In June 2020, it was announced that Woolard would be succeeded on a permanent basis by Nikhil Rathi.
+In April 2025 Rathi was reappointed for a second five-year term, until 2030.

 List of chief executives

-Chairperson
+Chair

-In June 2012, it was confirmed that John Griffith-Jones would become the non executive chair of the FCA once the FSA ceases operations in 2013.
+In June 2012, it was confirmed that John Griffith-Jones would become the non executive chair of the FCA once the FSA ceased operations in 2013.
 Griffith-Jones joined the FSA board in September 2012, as a non executive director and deputy chair.

 Charles Randell became chair of the FCA and PSR in April 2018.
-In October 2021, he resigned from this position and is scheduled to leave the post in Spring 2022.
+In October 2021, he resigned from this position and was scheduled to leave the post in Spring 2022.

-On February 7, 2022, Richard Lloyd was named to begin serving as interim FCA chair from June 2022.
+In February 2022, Richard Lloyd was named to begin serving as interim FCA chair from June 2022.